skellis46/slipbox/literature notes/Kelly - Meditation vs Flow States.md

 SH: Right, exactly.

-LK: So this is what we're doing is saying like.
+LK: So this is what we're doing is saying like ...

 SH: Yeah, why can't my life be more like this?
 And maybe we should move to Montana.